DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 than mobile broadband in Ali Curung, and yet none of the households we spoke to (half of all houses in that community) had a satellite internet subscription at the time, while around 70 per cent of people had mobile broadband.
-Not everyone managed to maintain a prepaid mobile broadband all the time, which indicates that affordability was indeed an issue.
+Not everyone managed to maintain a pre-paid mobile broadband all the time, which indicates that affordability was indeed an issue.
 However, it was clear that people were willing to pay for the internet when they could, but only under circumstances that suited them.